 On February 14, 2019, Indivior terminated the development of their selected compound, ADX71441.
 Separately, Indivior funds research at the Group, based on a research plan to be mutually agreed between the parties, to discover novel GABA_B PAM compounds.
 These future novel GABA_B PAM compounds, if selected by Indivior, become licensed compounds.
 The Group agreed with Indivior to an initial research term of two years, that can be extended by twelvemonth increments and a minimum annual funding of USD 2 million for the Group's R&D costs incurred.
 R&D costs are calculated based on the costs incurred in accordance with the contract.
-In 2020, the Group implemented improved systems to capture internal staff costs by project and consequently revised certain cost estimates.
 Following Indivior's selection of one newly identified compound, the Group has the right to also select one additional newly identified compound.
 The Group is responsible for the funding of all development and commercialization costs of its selected compounds and Indivior has no rights to the Group's selected compounds.
 The initial two-year research term was expected to run from May 2018 to April 2020.
 In 2019, Indivior agreed an additional research funding of USD 1.6 million, for the research period.
 On October 30, 2020, the research term was extended until June 30, 2021 and Indivior agreed an additional research funding of USD 2.8 million.
-The Group is currently negotiating the extension of the research agreement beyond June 30, 2021.
+Effective May 1, 2021, the research term was extended until July 31, 2022 and Indivior agreed an additional research funding of CHF 3.7 million, of which CHF 2.7 million is expected to be received directly by the Group and CHF 1 million paid directly by Indivior to third party suppliers that are supporting the funded research program.

-For the research activities, the Group recognized CHF 0.8 million for the three-month period ended March 31, 2021 (March 31, 2020: CHF 0.9 million) and recorded CHF 0.1 million as contract asset as of March 31, 2021 (December 31, 2020: CHF 0.7 million as contract liability).
+For the three-month and six-month periods ended June 30, 2021, the Group recognized CHF 1.0 million and CHF 1.8 million as revenue, respectively (For the three-month and the six-month periods ended June 30, 2020, CHF 0.9 million and CHF 1.8 million, respectively) and recorded CHF 1.1 million as contract asset as of June 30, 2021 (December 31, 2020: CHF 0.7 million as contract liability).